 Cycle to scrimp

 From May to October, Schweiz Rollt lease bicycles in riverside towns and lakeside urban communities like Geneva, Bern, Valais, Zürich, La-Chaux-de-Fonds and Neuchâtel.
-Contract is either free (temporarily) or reasonable (from Sfr2 every hour).
+The contract is either free (temporarily) or reasonable (from Sfr2 every hour).
 Take ID.

 Take a thrifty tour